carpentries-lab/python-aos-lesson/episodes/01-conda.md

 > ## Creating separate environments
 >
 > If you've got multiple data science projects on the go,
-> installing all your packages in the same conda environment
+> installing all your packages in the same conda environment can get a little messy.
-> (by default they are installed in the root/base environment)
+> (By default they are installed in the root/base environment.)
-> can get a little messy.
 > It's therefore common practice to create separate environments
 > for the various projects you're working on.
 >